Global Assessment Certificate Program (GAC)

 Approved Teaching Centers (ATCs) are carefully selected by ACT for their quality of teaching and their dedication to their students’ needs.
 GAC centers are located on university campuses, within private international and local high schools, and in private language or business colleges.

-ATCs can be found in countries throughout the world, including:
+ATCs can be found in countries and regions throughout the world, including:

 Where Can Students Go to University?